 - Bites.
 Any type of bite to the face or around the lips can cause lip smacking.
 Bites can occur from other cats, spiders, horse flies, mosquitos, and stings can be caused by bees or wasps.
 Snakebites can also occur around the face and mouth and cause pain, swelling, discharge, and/or lip licking.

 Other Signs To Watch For & How To Help

-If you see your cat smacking lips, we recommend the following:
+If you see your cat smacking their lips, we recommend the following:

-- The first thing to do if your cat is licking his or her lips is to look at your cat’s overall behavior and attitude to determine if there is an underlying medical problem.
-Two important points include:
+- Look at your cat’s overall behavior and attitude and determine if there is an underlying medical problem.

 - Evaluate your cat’s behavior.
 Is your cat nervous?
 Anxious?
 Fearful?
-Try to determine if the lip smacking is a message of anxiety.
-If your cat is in a situation that you believe may make him or her or uncomfortable, this can be a displacement behavior.
+Try to determine if the lip smacking is a way to communicate anxiety.
+If your cat is in a situation that you believe may make them uncomfortable, this can be a sign of displacement behavior.
 You can help your cat by removing the stressor and providing environmental enrichment.

-- It is important to determine if the cat lip smacking is due to a medical problem.
+- Determine if it’s a medical problem.
 The best approach is to have your cat examined by your veterinarian.
 They may also want to know when the lip licking happens?
 Is it constant?
 Is it new?
-Is it only after eating?
+Only after eating?
 Does it occur when your cat is anxious or nervous?
-They will likely want to examine the skin around the face, lips, gums, teeth and a complete oral examination.
-They will look for any foreign body in the mouth, dental disease, and an oral ulceration.
-They will also want a detailed history of your cats eating patterns, food change, exposure to trash or toxins, overall appetite, vomiting, diarrhea, lethargy, and weight loss.
+They will likely want to examine the skin around the face, lips, gums, teeth, and conduct a complete oral examination.
+Your vet will also look for any foreign body in the mouth, dental disease, and an oral ulceration.
+Finally, they’ll want a detailed history of your cats eating patterns, food changes, exposure to trash or toxins, overall appetite, vomiting, diarrhea, lethargy, and weight loss.